Brown Deer High School

 Brown Deer Middle/High School is a high school on North 60th Street, Brown Deer, Wisconsin, USA.
-It serves approximately 800 students in grades 7 through 12.
+It serves approximately 800 students in grades 6 through 12.

-Sports
+Athletics

-The school's sports teams are known as "The Falcons".
-The school is part of the Woodland Conference.
-Formerly in the Parkland Conference, the Falcons moved to the Woodland Conference after the 2005–2006 school year.
+The school's sports teams are known as the Falcons, and their colors are black and gold.
+The school has been part of the Woodland Conference since 2006.
 Their most recent state championship was in boys' track in 2008, and their most recent conference championship was in boys' football during the 2010–2011 season, with recent conference championships in boys' football and basketball in 2007–2008.
 The undefeated football team won the Parkland Conference Championship in 2004.
 The Falcons' rival schools are Pewaukee, New Berlin Eisenhower, and Greendale.